baberrehman/baberrehman.github.io/index.md

 University of Hong Kong, since September 2018.
 I am working under the supervision of Dr. Bruno Oliveira.
 My research area revolves around type systems.
-Mainly, I am working with the integration of intersection types union types.
+Mainly, I am working with the integration of intersection types and union types.
-I have few years of experience working as a software engineer (DevOps).
+I have a few years of experience working as a software engineer (DevOps).

 <!-- "Dynamic type is the weakening of union types to deal with heterogeneity." -->